BlitzBudget/learn.blitzbudget.com/chapters/coding/backend/serverless/java/java-fundamentals/chapter-nine.md

-**Object-Oriented Programming (OOP) Concepts: Introducing OOP Principles Like Encapsulation, Inheritance, and Polymorphism**
+# Chapter 9: **Object-Oriented Programming (OOP) Concepts: Introducing OOP Principles Like Encapsulation, Inheritance, and Polymorphism**

 Object-Oriented Programming (OOP) is a popular programming paradigm that emphasizes the use of objects to represent real-world entities and their interactions.
 It provides a modular and organized approach to programming, making it easier to understand, maintain, and extend code.
 In this comprehensive blog post, we will explore the key principles of Object-Oriented Programming, including encapsulation, inheritance, and polymorphism, and understand how they contribute to building robust and flexible Java applications.
 Through practical examples, we will illustrate the power and benefits of OOP in Java.